 Socialist Realism in Visual Art, Vietnam

 Socialist Realism was the dominant style in the visual arts of North Vietnam, from 1945 to the early 1980s.
-The style was widely promoted following the 1945 revolution through the writing of Truong Chinh (1907-1988), a senior Party member and leading theoretician.
-Socialist Realism in Vietnamese visual art is characterized by its easily-legible, realist style, optimistic tone, and generally limited range of subject matter: portraits of Ho Chi Minh, scenes of industrial and rural work, soldiers, and historical events associated with Vietnam’s revolutionary development.
+The style was widely promoted following the 1945 revolution through the writing of Truong Chinh (1907-1988), a senior Vietnamese Communist Party member and leading theoretician.
+Socialist Realism in Vietnamese visual art is characterised by its easily-legible, realist style, optimistic tone, and generally limited range of subject matter: portraits of Ho Chi Minh, scenes of industrial and rural work, soldiers, and historical events associated with Vietnam’s revolutionary development.
 While Socialist Realism in Vietnam was influenced by art from other Socialist states, the style was also adapted to local aesthetics, especially the artistic foundations of the École des Beaux Arts de l’Indochine (1925-1945), and influences from popular painting and printmaking.
 Socialist Realism in Vietnam retained several elements of colonial-period art, such as the techniques of silk and lacquer painting, and the influence of Impressionistic oil painting.
 Decades of war in Vietnam also affected the development of Socialist Realism, as many artists had to work primarily on producing ephemeral propaganda materials.
 Socialist Realism retained its primacy in North Vietnamese art until the 1980s.

 Beginnings in the First Indochina War, 1945-1954